 Set yourself up to handle anything you might reasonably encounter, and then hope you never need any of it.
 At least you will have it, if the need arises.
 Safe training!

-Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California.
-She leads adult classes in rotation, and is passionate about supporting beginning students.
-She has assisted in the children’s programs continuously since 2012.
-Linda holds the second black belt rank, ni-dan.
+Linda trains with Dave Goldberg Sensei at Aikido of San Diego, in California, and holds the third black belt rank, sandan.

 *Thank you to Sebastian Wesen, who pointed out that different jurisdictions will have requirements for what must (and must not) be included in some first aid kits.